- In the first episode, Shaz is kidnapped. Everyone is stuck on what to do and we slowly zoom in on Gene Hunt's office. The door opens...

 - Gene Hunt's "un-bloody-breakable" speech at the end of the first season.

 Lord Scarman: I'll be keeping a beady eye on you, DCI Hunt.Gene: Is that right?
 Well you can take this home in your Harrod's pipe and smoke it: in twenty years time, when the streets are awash with filth, and you're too frightened to leave your big, posh, Belsize Park house after dark, don't come running to me, mate!
 Because I'll be in Alicante.
 Oiled up, skin sizzling in the midday sun like a burnt sausage!Lord Scarman: If you're quite finished—Gene: No, not quite.
 You can despise us, you can disown us, you can even try and close us down, but you will never break us.
 Because we are police officers.
 We are brothers.
 We are un-bloody-breakable!

-- Most of 2.04 was a CMoA for Jackie Queen, but headbutting a guy while pregnant?
-AWESOME.
+- Most of 2.04 is a CMoA for Jackie Queen:

-- This troper has to give it to "Not if you were the last man on Earth" and pwning Gene Hunt so thoroughly he's speechless.
+- "Not if you were the last man on Earth", followed by pwning Gene Hunt so thoroughly he's speechless.

 - Alex swinging for the fences with a two-by-four in 2.07, knocking out a mook about to shoot Gene and quipping "Say hello to Mummy Bear!".